sosualex/ric-ag-dme/README.md

       - site 5 requests with ts 7
       - site 4 requests with ts 10

+Default scenario if input is not provided is 3 [1,0] i.e., total 3 sites and only 1 is requesting

 ### outputs
 - initializes sites & starts listening
 - each step (request, reply, defer, execute) is written to console. with site id and current timestamp
-- after all steps are completed, waits 5 seconds and close server
+- after all steps are completed, waits few seconds and close server

 ## TO DO
 - add tracing